Yash6352-rs/mcq-generator/README.md

 ---

-“Create quizzes in seconds — and spend more time learning.”
+**“Create quizzes in seconds — and spend more time learning.”**
+🧠💡📘